YelavarthiLalitya/Knowledge-Based-Search-Retrieval-System/README.md

 # Knowledge-Based Search and Retrieval System

 ## Project Description
-This project is a **Knowledge-Based Search and Retrieval System** that allows users to upload PDF and TXT documents, search for specific terms, and explore document content.
+This project is a **Knowledge-Based Search and Retrieval System** that allows users to upload PDF documents, search for specific terms, and explore document content.
 Built using **Flask** and **Hugging Face Transformers**, it processes documents to make them searchable and interactive.

 ## Features
 - **Document Upload**: Users can upload PDF files.